-14 (8) INTERCEPT.
-The aural or other acquisition of the 15 contents of a wire or electronic communication through the use 16 of an electronic, mechanical, or other device.

-17 (9) INVESTIGATIVE OFFICER.
-A special agent of the 18 agency, a special agent with the Attorney General's office, or any other law enforcement officer designated by the secretary 19 20 of the agency that meet guidelines established by the 21 secretary, who has successfully completed a training course on the legal and technical aspects of the interception and use of 22 wire or electronic communications, which has been approved by 23 24 the Attorney General.

-(10) JUDGE OF COMPETENT JURISDICTION.
-A circuit court judge in the county where the intercept is expected to take place or where the interception takes place.
+- (8) INTERCEPT.
+The aural or other acquisition of the contents of a wire or electronic communication through the use of an electronic, mechanical, or other device. - (9) INVESTIGATIVE OFFICER.
+A special agent of the agency, a special agent of the Attorney General's office, or any other law enforcement officer designated by the secretary of the agency who meets guidelines established by the secretary and who has successfully completed a training course approved by the Attorney General on the legal and technical aspects of the interception and use of wire or electronic communications. - (10) JUDGE OF COMPETENT JURISDICTION.
+A circuit court judge in the county where the intercept is expected to take place or a circuit court judge designated by the Chief Justice of the Supreme Court or by the Alabama Supreme Court to hear intercept applications or where the interception takes place.